My guide to buying a used Yamaha R6 — what to look for, what can go wrong, and the best models to buy.

 - At around 3,000 rpm, the R6 is making about half its peak torque — roughly 30 Nm (or 20 lb-ft) of torque.
 This is what a Yamaha R3 makes at its peak.
 Nobody really talks about small 300cc motorcycles as being "peaky".
 At 3,000 rpm, a more street-tuned motorcycle like the Suzuki SV650 is making about 50 Nm (36 lb-ft) already.

 - Where it gets different is above 8-10,000 rpm.
 At this point the Yamaha R6 reaches 90% of its peak torque.
-But a street-tuned motorcycle's torque starts droppin above 8,000 rpm.
+But a street-tuned motorcycle's torque starts dropping above 8,000 rpm.
+Because power = torque * rpm (* a multiplier), this is where the power is made.

-- The Yamaha R6 keeps pulling with about 95% fo its peak torque until close to its redline, about 14,000 rpm, where its torque starts dropping until the rev limit of 15,500-16,000 rpm.
+- The Yamaha R6 keeps pulling with about 95% of peak torque until close to its redline, about 14,000 rpm, where its torque starts dropping until the rev limit of 15,500-16,000 rpm.

 On to a few specific situations: